gatsbyjs/gatsby/integration-tests/README.md

 ## Running the tests

-Run `yarn test:integration` or `npm run test:integration` to run the suite of integration tests.
+Run `pnpm run test:integration` or `npm run test:integration` to run the suite of integration tests.

 Thanks for contributing to Gatsby!